Source-robotics/Spectral-BLDC-docs/docs/apage9_5_troublestooting.md

 8. Is your CAN bus correctly terminated?
 9. Is your encoder magnet aligned in the center of the pcb and does not wobble?
 10. Is your motor compatible with the motor driver?
+11. Motor is wobbling left and right during calibration?
+One of your phases is disconnected

 !!!
 Note annotate ""